havocp/xsbt-wiki/Settings.md

 The descriptions use "will initialize" or "will append" to emphasize that they construct a value describing an update and do not mutate anything.
 Each setting may be directly included in a light configuration (build.sbt), appropriately separated by blank lines.
 For a full configuration (Build.scala), the setting must go in a settings Seq as described in the previous section.
-Information about the types of the left and right hand sides of the methods follow this section.
+Information about the types of the left and right hand sides of the methods follows this section.

 ### :=

 `:=` is used to define a setting that overwrites any previous value without referring to other settings.
-For example, the following defines a setting that will set _name_ to "My Project" regardless of whether 'name' has already been initialized.
+For example, the following defines a setting that will set _name_ to "My Project" regardless of whether _name_ has already been initialized.
 ```scala
 name := "My Project"
 ```